n42n/n3n/doc/ManagementAPI.md

 If the result of an API call will overrun the size of the internal buffer, the response will indicate an "overflow" condition by returning a 507 result and a JsonRPC error object.

+When an overflow condition is returned, the error object may contain the count of the number of items that could be added before the overflow occured.
+The request can be retried with pagination parameters to avoid the overflow.
+(Note that this also opens up a window for the internal data to change during the paginated request)

+Add the offset and limit values to the param dictionary.

+The n3nctl tool has an example on how to use this implemented in its JsonRPC.get() method